 The Value of Land Records

 Some of the most heavily used resources in genealogy are land records.
 Immigration agents between 1896 and 1905 led an ambitious marketing campaign by flooding Europe with advertisements such as: posters, notices and pamphlets promoting “free land” in Western Canada.
 It was a strong incentive for many of our ancestors to immigrate.
 Today, homestead records are a valuable resource in family research.
-These gems can hold clues to family members, neighbors and previous residences leading to citizenship, probate records, vital statistics and many more sources.
+These gems can hold clues to family members, neighbours and previous residences leading to citizenship, probate records, vital statistics and many more sources.

 Click the Search button on the right to begin searching.